Sensola/music-octo-fiesta/README.md

 # music-octo-fiesta
-Webapp and backend to change music playing in host machine uses vlc.py and youtube-dl.
-There might be some other needed third party libraries.
+Webapp and backend to change music playing in host machine Streaming from youtube is made with youtube-dl and the stream is piped straight to vlc.
+Idea is to use vlc.py to controll vlc but there is some problems playing from named pipe so it isn't implemented yet.
+Webapp backend is made with flask.

 Currently developing no-javascript version.

 ##Currently working:
 - App can find songs from youtube, parse usefull information and display it.
-- When clicked on search results App plays local test song.
+- When clicked on search results App plays clicked song
-- Pause button stops song from playing.
-- Streaming to named pipe works in linux but playing from there does not.
+- Streaming to named pipe works in linux but there is issues with vlc to play from it.

 ##Todo:
 - Make playing from stream work
 - Update frontend